AmethystBird/COMP3016-Lab-Tasks/Lab6/README.md

 #include "stb_image.h"
 ```

-You may notice that, ```stb_image.h``` currently does not function.
-In order to implement it into your project properly, create a new CPP file, which we are going to call ```stbImageLoader.cpp``` & add the following code to it:
+You may notice that ```stb_image.h``` currently does not function.
+In order to implement it into your project properly, create a new CPP file, which we are going to call ```stbImageLoader.cpp``` & add the code displayed below to it.
+Note that there is no need to include the CPP file, only the header as aforementioned:

 **CPP**
 ```c++